You may think the terms ‘monochrome’ and ‘black and white’ are synonymous. After all, it’s quite common for people to use these terms interchangeably.

 To a photo editing software, grayscale is also a way of storing information about how a photo is presented, just like RGB or CMYK.

-However, be aware that this is a destructive way of converting a photo to black and white in Photoshop.
-This means that once you convert it using grayscale mode, you lose the colour information in the image forever.
+If you want to discard color information in Photoshop, you can opt to convert it to grayscale mode.
+Be aware that this is a destructive way of converting a photo to black and white.
+This means that once you convert it, you lose the color information in the image forever.